inventit/inventit.github.io/references/moat-js-api-document.md

         block:object)</td>
       <td>String</td>
       <td>Reserves a query for the list of existing uids for the given array type.<br />
-        You cannot use this method to query a Singleton type instance.<br />
+        You cannot use this method to query a Singleton type instance since the empty data is always returned.<br />
         <br />
         Parameter:<br />
         block ... <u>(optional)</u> a <a href="#CallbackFunctionObject">Callback Function Object</a><br />